Frequently asked questions

 Convicted Sex Offenders are required by law to register with law enforcement.
 The Carroll County Sheriff's Office is the law enforcement agency that handles the registration process of Sex Offenders who reside in Carroll County and Holiday Island The other municipalities including Green Forest, Berryville, and Eureka Springs register the Offender within their city limits.

 There are four (4) levels of Sex Offenders under Arkansas Law.
 The levels represent the likelihood the Offender will re-offend.
+Please see our sex offenders page for more information.

 Level 1 - Least likely to re-offend